Uploaded image for project: 'JDK'

 Summary

-Increase the default MaxRAMPercentage value on Linux for containerized systems from 25% to 75%.
+Increase the default MaxRAMPercentage value on Linux for containerized systems which employ a container memory limit from 25% to 75%.
 This allows for better memory utilization when deployed on container orchestration systems such as Kubernetes with container memory limits already in place.

 Problem

 Deployments of the JVM in containers are common today.
 Many of those systems run on Kubernetes (K8S) and tune the memory needs on a per-pod or per-container basis.
 In such a scenario, the automatic container memory limit detection mechanism of the JVM kicks in.
 It derives the heap size from the detected physical memory.
-In the case of K8S, this would be the container limit.
-Most containerized deployments run a single application in that container and expect the container to use the memory efficiently within its bounds.
-The JVM default setting of 25% for MaxRAMPercentage prevents that.
+In case of a K8S pod which has a memory limit set, this would be the set memory limit.
+Most containerized deployments run a single application in that container/pod and expect the container to utilize the memory slice within its bounds as much as possible.
+The JVM default setting of 25% for MaxRAMPercentage prevents this from happening.
+Only 1/4 of the container memory limit could be used for the Java heap before OutOfMemoryErrors would be thrown.

-The default JVM setting of MaxRAMPercentage of 25% made sense at a time when such deployment scenarios were less prevalent than today.
-Shared, multi-user deployments were the norm, and for them it made sense to only use a quarter of physical memory for the JVMs heap size.
+The default JVM setting of MaxRAMPercentage of 25% makes sense for multi-user deployments.
 After all, other users might run other JVM processes on the same system that would compete for memory.

-This has changed.
-In modern cloud environments, applications are tuned by container and expect applications running in such resource-constrained environments to best utilize the given resources.
-Affording the JVM only 25% of the container memory for its heap runs contrary to this goal.
+This is different In modern cloud environments.
+Applications are tuned at the container level in terms of resource allocation and expect applications to run well in such resource-constrained environments.
+Allowing the JVM to only use 25% of the container memory limit for its heap runs contrary to this goal as there is likely no other JVM to compete for heap/off-heap memory within that container.
 Most of the memory should be available for the heap and only a smaller portion for off-heap memory.

 Solution

-Increase the MaxRAMPercentage value for containerized systems from 25% to 75% to increase the chance of better memory utilization when deployed in a container.
-Do this only when OSContainer::is_containerized() reports true, indicating a containerized Linux system.
+Increase the MaxRAMPercentage value for containerized systems that also employ a container memory limit from 25% to 75% to increase the chance of better memory utilization.
+Do this only when OSContainer::has_memory_limit() reports true, indicating a containerized Linux system with a set container memory limit.

 Specification